 I did my personal training qualifications through Trafford College and fantastically, earlier this year, my teacher Rick Poole, put me forward for a competition for newly qualified personal trainers.
-The competition is run by WorldSkills UK and their aim is “to improve the prestige of apprenticeships and technical education, to inspire more people to consider these as career routes.”
+It’s the WorldSkills UK Fitness Trainer Competition which is managed by AoC Sport.
+The aim of WorldSkills UK is “to improve the prestige of apprenticeships and technical education, to inspire more people to consider these as career routes.”

 The first round competition involved a 20-question anatomy and physiology test, a social media section where I had to write a Twitter bio and a tweet promoting my PT business and one promoting a fitness topic.